Groups with infinitely many ends acting analytically on the circle: Acknowledgements

-This criterion does not provide a contradiction to the hypothesis of local discreteness of $G$, since we are only able to show that $g_{F(n)}$ is closer and closer to $id$ \emph{in restriction} to (a complex extension of) an interval containing $J_{F(n)}$, which is unfortunately shrinking to $x_0$.
+Notice, however, that this criterion does not provide directly a contradiction to the hypothesis of local discreteness of $G$, since we are only able to show that $g_{F(n)}$ is closer and closer to $id$ \emph{when restricted} to (a complex extension of) an interval depending on $n$, which is unfortunately shrinking to $x_0$.

+\begin{rem} In the following, we will deal both with $C^0$ and $C^1$ local convergence.
+In fact, as the elements are real-analytic, the classical Cauchy estimates imply that the two notions are equivalent.
+The point is that for proving that the sequence of elements $g_{F(n)}$ converges $C^0$ to the identity, we first prove that the derivatives converge to $1$ and deduce from the control of the affine distortion that the elements converge $C^0$. \end{rem}

-\textbf{Step 2. --} We then show that it is very easy to find examples of sequences $\left (E(n)\right )_{n\in\N}$ which satisfy the criterion above, even in a very strong way.
-For this, we use three key facts: \begin{enumerate} \item $G_1$ acts minimally, whence we find a non negligible sum $\sum_{g\in B_1(n)}g'(x)$, where $B_1(n)$ is the ball of radius $n$ in $G_1$ with respect to the generating set $\mathcal G_1$ (Proposition \ref{p:minimal-bound}). \item Using the tree-like structure and the normal form in amalgamated products, we move from one $G_1$ slice in $G$ to another, in such a way that we can increase the lower bound for $S_{E(n)}$ up to an exponential bound (Proposition~\ref{p:exponential-bound}): there exists $a>1$ such that
+\paragraph{Step 2. --} We then show that it is very easy to find examples of sequences $\left (E(n)\right )_{n\in\N}$ which satisfy the criterion above, even in a very strong way.
+For this, we use three key facts: \begin{enumerate} \item $G_1$ acts minimally, hence taking a sufficiently large integer $n\in\N$, the sum $\sum_{g\in B_1(n)}g'(x)$ can be made as large as we want, and this uniformly on $x\in \T$ (Proposition \ref{p:minimal-bound}).
+Here, $B_1(n)$ is the ball of radius $n$ in $G_1$ with respect to the generating set $\mathcal G_1$ . \item Using the tree-like structure and the normal form in amalgamated products, we move from a $G_1$-slice in $G$ to another.
+Doing this, we increase the lower bound for $S_{E(n)}$ in an exponential way (Proposition~\ref{p:exponential-bound}).
+As a consequence, there exists $a>1$, such that

-\item At the same time, studying how the stabilizer $\stab{G}{x_0}$ sits inside $G$, we prove that $c_{E(n)}$ has at most linear growth in terms of $\rho(E(n))$ (Lemma~\ref{l:cE}).
-This estimate turns to be fine enough, for $S_{E(n)}$ grows exponentially. \end{enumerate}
+\item At the same time, studying how the stabilizer $\stab{G}{x_0}$ sits inside $G$, we prove that $c_{E(n)}$ has at most linear growth in terms of $\rho(E(n))$ (Proposition~\ref{l:cE}).
+For this, we use Proposition~\ref{l:distorted} about distorted elements in amalgamated products.
+This estimate turns to be fine enough: since $S_{E(n)}$ grows exponentially, the quantity in \eqref{eq:sufficient_estimate} decays exponentially. \end{enumerate}

-\textbf{Step 3. --} The last arguments are more of combinatorial nature.
-The key idea relies on a result of Ghys \cite[Proposition 2.7]{proches} about groups of analytic local diffeomorphisms defined on the complex neighbourhood $U^{\C}_r(x_0)$ of radius $r>0$ of $x_0\in\C$: \begin{prop} There exists $\eps_0>0$ with the following property: Assume that the complex analytic local diffeomorphisms $f_1$, $f_2:U_r^{\C}(x_0)\to \C$ are $\eps_0$-close (in the $C^0$ topology) to the identity, and let the sequence $f_k$ be defined by the recurrence relation
+\paragraph{Step 3. --} The key idea here relies on a result of Ghys \cite[Proposition 2.7]{proches} (that can be traced back to Gromov \cite[\S~7.11.E1]{dambra-gromov}) about groups of analytic local diffeomorphisms defined on the complex neighbourhood $U^{\C}_r(x_0)$ of radius $r>0$ of $x_0\in\C$: \begin{prop} For any $r>0$ there exists $\eps_0>0$ with the following property: Assume that the complex analytic local diffeomorphisms $f_1$, $f_2:U_r^{\C}(x_0)\to \C$ are $\eps_0$-close (in the $C^0$ topology) to the identity, and let the sequence $f_k$ be defined by the recurrence relation